spl0k/supysonic/docs/setup/configuration.rst

    A listed scrobbler whose own section doesn't give it what it needs isn't loaded either, and a warning says so in the logs.
-This is why the defaults below are harmless: Last.fm does nothing until it's given an API key.
+This is why the defaults below are harmless: Last.fm isn't even loaded until it's given an API key, and neither service is sent anything for a user who hasn't linked an account from their profile page.

    A scrobbler that isn't shipped with Supysonic is listed by the path of the Python module providing it, which has to hold a ``SCROBBLER`` attribute